domohuhn/filter/doc/moving-average.md

 For example, here is a 16 value moving average low pass:
 ![Lowpass](movingaverage_lowpass.png)

-Note: The phase shift in the graphs is wrong!

 How to create this filter in code:
 ```c
 #include "dh/filter.h"